-Women in Ottawa have been raising awareness about a man who is secretly filming his conversations with them in order to teach other men how to talk to women by asking others to share their stories and use the hashtag #corneredinottawa.
+Women in Ottawa are raising awareness of a man who has been secretly filming his conversations with them and are asking others to share their stories and use the hashtag #corneredinottawa.

-An informal group of women have come together over social media to bring more attention to what Howard has been doing.
-On Sunday, July 19, they got together to talk about what they could do and created the hashtag and a Tumblr page to share stories.
+An informal group of women have come together, over social media, to bring more attention to what Howard has been doing.
+This past Sunday, the group of women got together to talk about what they can do, so they created the hashtag and a Tumblr page to share stories.

-VICE spoke with one of the group's members, Rosella Chibambo, about what some women have come forward talking about, and what the real problem is with PUAs.
+VICE spoke with one of the group's members, Rosella Chibambo, about what some women who have come forward are talking about, and what the real problem is with PUAs.

-The group's Tumblr page is dedicated to sharing stories about run-ins with Howard has been created to help bring more attention to the issue.
+The group's Tumblr page is dedicated to sharing stories about run-ins with Howard.

 One anonymous submission to the page alleges that Howard blocked and grabbed a woman more than once, and that she eventually would run across the street to avoid him.
 She wrote that she found these incidents disturbing, especially since he recorded them and put them online.

 Another anonymous submission says that he told a woman to fuck off when she asked him to leave her alone, on more than one occasion.

 In a statement on his blog, Lukeutopia, Howard issued a statement saying, "If a women ever felt threatened or uncomfortable in my presence then I'm genuinely and truly sorry, that was never my intent."